-Third, I spent half of the general hunt helping my lovely wife with her L.E. elk hunt in Southern Utah where I didn’t even carry a bow.
+Third, I spent half of the general hunt helping my lovely wife with her Limited Entry elk hunt in Southern Utah where I didn’t even carry a bow.

-After all that, I entered the Wasatch extended hunt, where I’ve never even seen a 200″ deer, and failed there too.
+Last of all, I entered the Wasatch Extended Hunt, where I’ve never even seen a 200″ deer, and failed there too.

 So 2016 will be different.
-I’ve mentioned many times on my blog that SUCCESS IS A DECISION.
-Last year, while wandering endlessly down empty game trails, an annoying inner voice insisted that success is NOT a decision; that there are simply too many variables working against me, and therefore I can’t make that decision.
-By the time the season ended, a stronger voice confirmed that success is in fact an easy decision, so long as you are willing to do whatever it takes, which means putting in the time and effort equal to the lofty magnitude of a 200″+ monster muley…and I did not do this.
+I’ve mentioned many times here that SUCCESS IS A DECISION.
+Last year, while wandering endlessly down an empty game trail, an annoying inner voice insisted that success is NOT a decision; that there are simply too many variables working against me, and so I can’t make that decision.
+By the time the season ended, a stronger voice confirmed that success is in fact a decision, but only if you are willing to do whatever it takes.
+That means putting in the time and effort worthy of a 200″ buck.
+I realize now that I didn’t do this.

-So, this year I have one resolution and one goal only: a 200″+ mule deer buck with a bow.
-This year I will make it happen and here’s how:
+So, this year I have only one resolution: to harvest a 200″+ muley buck with my bow.
+Here’s I will make it happen:

 I will decline any and every job/work/responsibility that conflicts with my deer hunt.

-Whatever crappy unit I end up drawing, I will scout every single week starting in spring and leading up to the hunt.
-I’ve always believed that somewhere, in every single general unit in the state, there’s a huge 200″+ buck.
-If you are willing to put in enough time you will find it.
+Whatever crappy unit I end up drawing, I will scout every single week starting in summer and leading up to opening day.
+I’ve always believed there’s a huge, 200″ buck living in every single unit of the state; you just have to find it.

 And finally, I will hunt out-of-state.
-The problem with Utah is you only get one tag and that equals one opportunity.
-I need more opportunities.
+The problem with Utah is you only get one tag and one opportunity.
+Giant bucks require more opportunities.

 That’s all folks.
-I hope all of you are setting high resolutions and standards for this coming hunting year.
-Remember, success is always a decision as long as you’re willing to do whatever it takes.
+I hope y’all are setting high sandards for this coming hunting year.
+Remember, success is always a decision, but only as long as you are willing to do whatever it takes.

 P.S.
-You can expect much more new blogs and information here in 2016.
-In 2015 I received tons of hunting related insights and revelations and took tons of notes in the field.
+You can expect much more new and exciting iformation here in 2016.
+Last year I received tons of hunting insights and revelations.
 All of this will be shared here in 2016.